Job Validity Studies

 First, the items, whether they are phrases, words, questions, pictures, etc., have to measure what they purport to measure – they must be valid.
 For example, is choosing the word “self-confident” to describe oneself actually a measure of the personality trait ego-centeredness?
 Does someone who prefers to go to a party rather than read a book more of an extrovert than an introvert?
 Men pick red as their favorite color more often than woman.
 Does this mean something?
 Test developers have to use a statistical technique called factor analysis to sort and categorize items.

 Also, the items or words have to be investigated for any bias.
 In other words, is an item more attractive or unattractive to a specific group – gender, race, ethnicity?
 For example, men often equate the word “aggressive” with the word “assertive”.
 Women, however, more often see these words as having very different meanings.
 Biased items should be eliminated or accounted for in test construction.
 Assuming that an item measures a particular trait (construct) or is unbiased is insufficient.
 Documentation should be provided.
+If you believe biased testing practices have affected you, it’s crucial to gather evidence and file a time-sensitive discrimination claim to protect your rights and challenge discriminatory practices.

 Second, the items, both individually and collectively, have to be reliable.
 That is, the items are stable and are not subject to whim, mood, or other easy influences.
 For example, the word “happy” in describing oneself says nothing about the trait makeup of an individual.
 He or she may be happy this morning and, due to a minor incident, be unhappy in the afternoon.
 Another example, a multiple-choice arithmetic test given to a class of 6th graders generates an average test score of 80% on Monday.
 On Friday the same test generated an average score of 60%.
 Obviously, the test is not measuring actual student knowledge; they are guessing.
 Again, reliability coefficients (.70 is the generally accepted cut-off number) should be published.